-At some point, many homeowners will come to the repair vs. replace dilemma with at least one of their appliances, and yours can be counted among these appliances.
-If you have reached a point where you are questioning whether or not it is better to repair or replace your kitchen stove in Durham, take these important factors into consideration:
+At some point, many homeowners will come to the repair vs. replace dilemma with at least one of their appliances.
+If you have reached a point where you are questioning whether it is better to repair or replace your kitchen stove take these essential factors into consideration:

-- Age – age is always one of the biggest factors to consider when replacing an appliance.
+- Age – age is always one of the most significant factors to consider when repairing or replacing an appliance.
 Most appliances have an average lifespan of 15–18 years.
 If your stove is older than this, it is likely not worth the cost of repair.